6 Most Common Network Problems

 Network problems are frustrating, and left unattended, they can have disastrous consequences for your business network.
 That’s why it’s important to understand what can go wrong with your network and to continuously monitor network performance to quickly identify and fix network problems even before they affect your end-users.

-Now let’s run through some of the most common network problems that have left many users and network administrators pulling out their hair!
+Now let’s run through some of the most common network problems (or network errors) that have left many users and network administrators pulling out their hair!